gbl08ma/eigenmath/newREADME.md

 ### Startup script and key customization

-You can specify a script to be run whenever Eigenmath is open and there's no session saved, or when "clear" is executed.
+You can specify a script to be run whenever Eigenmath is open and there's no session saved, or when `clear` is executed.
 This is good for specifying custom functions and constants.

 Let's say you want to have a custom function always available, that returns the logarithm of a number in a certain base.
 You'd normally define such a function by executing something along these lines:

   - `logab(a,b)=log(b)/log(a)`

-Now, how can we make logab always available, even after `clear`ing?
+Now, how can we make `logab` always available, even after `clear`ing?
 It's simple, just put it in the startup script:

   - Connect the calculator to the computer (or use an add-in like Utilities) and create the folder "@EIGEN" (without the quotes), if it doesn't exist already.
   - Create, or copy into that folder, a file called "eigensup.txt" (without the quotes).
-For the purposes of this demonstration, that text file should contain "logab(a,b)=log(b)/log(a)" (without the quotes).
+For the purposes of this demonstration, that text file should contain `logab(a,b)=log(b)/log(a)`.
   - Save the file, safely disconnect the calculator (or leave the add-in you used to create the folder) and open Eigenmath.
-  - Execute "logab(20,4)".
-Your logab function was defined already!
+  - Execute `logab(20,4)`.
+Your logab function should work as expected!

 Add more things to the startup script, by putting the expressions you'd like to execute automatically each in their line, as with a normal script.